AmpersandJS/ampersandjs.com/learn_markdown/npm-browserify-and-modules.md

 ### Writing commonjs modules

-A commonjs module is simply a file with some javascript in it.
+A commonjs module is simply a file with some JavaScript in it.
 It might look something like this:

 ```js
 //A simple function as a module